 Andrew Trevorrow wrote the cross-platform GUI code using wxWidgets.
 Much thanks to Julian Smart and all the other wxWidgets developers.

-Golly's scripting capabilities were inspired by the generosity and efforts of Eugene Langvagen (author of PLife), Larry Wall (creator of Perl) and Guido van Rossum (creator of Python).
+Golly's scripting capabilities are thanks to the generosity and efforts of Eugene Langvagen (author of PLife), Guido van Rossum (creator of Python), and Roberto Ierusalimschy and all the other Lua developers.

 Tim Hutton wrote the RuleTable algorithm (now merged into the RuleLoader algorithm) and created the excellent Rule Table Repository.

-Various code improvements have been contributed by Dave Greene, Jason Summers, Maks Verver and Robert Munafo.
+Various code improvements have been contributed by Dave Greene, Jason Summers, Maks Verver, Robert Munafo and Chris Rowett.

 The beta testers